5 Signs You're Not Getting Enough Fiber

 1. You’re often constipated or bloated

-While there are definitely a number of factors that cause constipation and bloating, often these signs can point to a lack of fiber in your diet.
+While there are definitely a number of factors that cause constipation and bloating, often these signs can be symptoms of lack of fiber in your diet.
 Fiber adds bulk to your stool which gives your colon something to process and pass.
-On the other hand, if you’re going from little to no fiber to a ton of fiber, this can also cause constipation and bloating.
-To avoid this, make sure you’re drinking plenty of water to help loosen up all that fiber.
+On the other hand, if you’re going from little amount of fiber to fiber deficiency to a ton of fiber, this can also cause constipation and bloating.
+To avoid lack of fiber, make sure you’re drinking plenty of water to help loosen up all that fiber, be attentive to any symptoms and body signals .

 2. Your meals aren’t filling you up

 Like fat, fiber plays a role in how full we feel after eating a meal.
 Unlike carbs, fats and protein, fiber isn’t broken down and used in our bodies so it takes longer for our bodies to digest it.
-This is why you’ll often overeat on foods that are low in fiber and high in refined sugar and saturated fats.
-Fiber also helps to steady and balance your blood sugar levels so if those are out of wack due to a lack of fiber, you’ll find yourself hungry for more soon after a meal.
+This is why you’ll often overeat on foods that are low in fiber and high in refined sugar and saturated fats, and there you can notice symptoms of lack of fiber.
+Fiber also helps to steady and balance your blood sugar levels so if those are out of wack due to a lack of fiber, you’ll have such symptoms like finding yourself hungry for more soon after a meal, which is a fiber deficiency symptoms.

 3. Weight gain

-Of course the list is endless when it comes to factors that can contribute to weight gain but often it’s a lack of fiber that’s to blame.
-While fiber can help reduce weight gain by keeping you feeling full after a meal (as mentioned above) and by balancing your blood sugar levels - it means the opposite is also true.
-Lacking fiber in your diet can result in you eating more due to never being satiated which will inevitably lead to weight gain.
+Of course the list is endless when it comes to factors that can contribute to weight gain but often it’s a lack of fiber symptoms that’s to blame.
+While fiber can help reduce weight gain by keeping you feeling full after a meal (as mentioned above) and by balancing your blood sugar levels - it means the opposite is also one of main symptoms of lack of fiber.
+Fiber deficiency in your diet can result in you eating more due to never being satiated which will inevitably lead to weight gain.

 4. High blood pressure or cholesterol